 2 diabetes has been driven by many factors including the simple fact

 that humans are living longer than ever before.
 But other drivers

-can be recognised and addressed, including the impact of increasing
+can be recognised and addressed, including increasing urbanisation,

 If current trends continue, one in nine adults could have type 2 diabetes by 2045.
 But meaningful, lasting change is possible and millions of cases of type 2 diabetes can be prevented.

 The human cost of diabetes cannot be understated.
 Each year, the disease leads to the death of four million people.
 That’s the equivalent of one person every eight seconds, half of whom are under the age of 60.
 Diabetes is also the world’s sixth leading cause of disability owing to its complications including amputations and blindness.

 The economic burden of the disease impacts upon countries,